aimee-mcneil-melville/ToDo-Full-Stack/packages/sweet-as-organics-api/README.md

 <br />

 ### 11. Creating routes for updating orders
-- [ ] Create a PATCH route on our server side that uses `db.editOrderStatus(id: number, newStatus: string)`
+- [ ] Create a PATCH route on our server side that uses `db.updateOrderStatus(id: number, newStatus: string)`
   <details style="padding-left: 2em">
     <summary>Tips</summary>

-    * `editOrderStatus` returns the updated order, which we can respond with
+    * `updateOrderStatus` returns the updated order, which we can respond with
     * Test that our route works as we expect before hitting it from the client side
   </details>